dcmartin/motion-ai/docs/QUICKSTART.md

 sudo docker restart homeassistant
 ```

-After successful completion of these steps the Motion Ã👁 service will now be available on port 80.
+The Motion Ã👁 setup script replaces the default Home Assistant interface on port 8123; the Web UI will now be available on port 80.
+In addition, a reboot of the system is recommended; `sudo reboot`